 Most cases are minor.
 Doctors can treat it with anti-inflammatory medicines or a prescription.
 It can even get better on its own.
 Patients often return to their daily activities after their symptoms improve.

-inflammation from a COVID-19 infection

-than from a COVID-19 vaccine.
-COVID-19

-infection causes myocarditis/pericarditis

-in about 1% of children, and their

-recovery time is much longer.
+There is a higher chance of getting heart inflammation from a COVID-19 infection than from a COVID-19 vaccine.
+COVID-19 infection causes myocarditis/pericarditis in about 1% of children, and their recovery time is much longer.